Deep Blue Something: Other activities of band members

 Todd and Toby Pipes have become producers for Flickerstick, Demp, Calhoun, the Greater Good, Coma Rally, Moonshot Radio, Porter Block, and The Nadas.
-They have earned Best Producer honors from the Fort Worth Weekly three years in a row and have been highlighted in Mix Magazine.
-The Pipes brothers work primarily out of Bass Propulsion Laboratories in Dallas, a three-studio facility which they also own.
+They have earned Best Producer honors from the Fort Worth Weekly three years in a row and have had their production work highlighted in Mix Magazine.

 Todd Pipes (born November 9, 1967), has released a solo album, Taurus Petals, on Authentic Records.
 It was released on November 25, 2008.
 Later on he released an EP, Polar Patterns, on Idol Records.
 It was released on September 25, 2012.
 He released an EP "Mainsail To Skyking" on Idol Records.
 It was released on August 3, 2018.

 Toby Pipes (born June 28, 1971), formed the band The Hundred Inevitables, with Jeff Whittington and released an album, Studder, in early 2000.
 In 2005, he formed a new band Little Black Dress with Nolan Thies.
 In 2009 they were the first band signed onto Exploding Plastic Records, a new Idol Records sub-label.
-Their debut album Snow in June was released June 2009.
+Their debut album, Snow in June, was released June 2009.
+In 2010, a new Hundred Inevitables album, Decade of Downtime, was released.
+As of 2025, Toby Pipes is listed as Music Industry Relations Coordinator at Texas A&M University.

 John Kirtland runs an independent record label, Kirtland Records.
 Based in Dallas, Texas, and Los Angeles, California, Kirtland's business dealings led to his ownership of the back-catalog of the band Bush and royalty rights on the sales of certain albums by the band No Doubt.
 Kirtland quickly sold off his rights to the No Doubt material, but retained the rights to the Bush back catalog until 2014, when they were sold to a consortium that included Bush frontman Gavin Rossdale.
 However, Kirtland Records continues to feature Texas-based indie bands such the Burden Brothers, The Polyphonic Spree and Toadies, and was the issuing label for Deep Blue Something's 2015 EP, Locust House.

 Clay Bergus has been a manager at Eddie V's Prime Seafood in Fort Worth since its opening in spring 2009.

 Kirk Tatom formed an acoustic duo with fellow Texas musician Greg Beutel, performing under the name Whiskey Pants.